The Lizzie McGuire Movie

-The Lizzie McGuire Movie is a 2003 American teen comedy film directed by Jim Fall.
-The film serves as the finale of the Disney Channel television series Lizzie McGuire and was the first theatrical film based on a Disney Channel series.
-The film stars Hilary Duff, Adam Lamberg, Robert Carradine, Hallie Todd and Jake Thomas, and the story follows Lizzie and her classmates on a graduation trip to Rome, where she gets mistaken for an Italian pop star and embarks on an unexpected adventure.
-It was released on May 2, 2003, by Buena Vista Pictures, peaking at number two at the domestic box office behind X2.
-It received mixed reviews from critics but gained a strong cult following in later years.
+The Lizzie McGuire Movie is a 2003 American teen comedy film directed by Jim Fall and starring Hilary Duff, Adam Lamberg, Robert Carradine, Hallie Todd, and Jake Thomas.
+It serves as the finale of the Disney Channel television series Lizzie McGuire and was the first theatrical film based on a Disney Channel property.
+It follows the title character and her classmates on a graduation trip to Rome, where she gets mistaken for a famous Italian pop star and embarks on an unexpected adventure.
 The events of the film take place after the second and final season of Lizzie McGuire.

+The Lizzie McGuire Movie was theatrically released in the United States on May 2, 2003, by Buena Vista Pictures Distribution, ranking second at the box office behind X2 and grossing $55.5 million worldwide against a budget of $17 million.
+It received mixed reviews upon release, but gained a strong cult following in later years.

 Plot

 Lizzie McGuire prepares for her junior-high graduation with one of her two closest friends, David "Gordo" Gordon.
 Their other best friend, Miranda Sanchez, has chosen to skip the graduation ceremony in favor of a trip to Mexico City to visit her relatives.
-During the ceremony, Lizzie trips onstage and accidentally brings the curtain down on her fellow graduates; this causes her to be teased by her younger brother Matt and her former best friend Kate Sanders.
+During the ceremony, Lizzie trips onstage and accidentally brings the curtain down on her fellow graduates, which is filmed by her younger brother Matt.

 After graduation, Lizzie and her classmates embark on a trip to Rome, chaperoned by their strict future high school principal, Angela Ungermeyer.
-The rest of the class chose a trip to a water park instead.
-To their dismay, Lizzie and Kate are assigned to the same hotel room.
+To their dismay, Lizzie and Kate Saunders are assigned to the same hotel room.
 While visiting the Trevi Fountain, Lizzie is approached by an Italian pop star named Paolo Valisari, who notices that she bears a striking resemblance to his singing partner, Isabella Parigi.
-He asks Lizzie to meet him at the fountain the next day, and she feigns illness to sneak away.

-Paolo explains that he and Isabella are booked for the International Music Video Awards, but she left Italy after their partnership breakup.
-He tells Lizzie that Isabella lip syncs and begs her to pose as her for the ceremony so that they won't be fined for canceling.
+The next day, Lizzie feigns illness and meets Paolo, who explains that he and Isabella are booked for the International Music Video Awards, but she left Italy after their partnership breakup.
+He tells Lizzie that Isabella lip syncs and begs her to pose as her for the ceremony.
 Lizzie reluctantly agrees but soon begins to enjoy the experience and falls for Paolo.
-Lizzie continues to fake being ill to prepare for the ceremony, but Kate quickly figures out her secret.
-To Lizzie's surprise, she agrees to help her and they become friendly again.
-Meanwhile, Ms. Ungermeyer grows suspicious, leading Gordo to take the blame and resulting in him being sent back home as punishment.
-Lizzie is shocked when she learns from Kate that Gordo sacrificed himself to protect her.
+Lizzie continues to fake being ill to prepare for the ceremony.
+Kate finds out and agrees to help her, leading to a mutual friendship.
+Ms. Ungermeyer grows suspicious, leading Gordo to take the blame and resulting in him being sent back home as punishment.